-As the dimensions of the lot prevent locating a reasonably sized replacement residence outside of the minimum 50-foot setback under the Shoreline Master Program, a variance would be required.3 Similarly a shoreline variance is required as the proposal contemplates violating the 30-foot height restriction for residential structures.4
+As the dimensions of the lot prevent locating a reasonably sized replacement residence outside of the minimum 50-foot setback under the Shoreline Master Program, a variance would be required for the proposed 42 foot setback.4

 Shoreline Variances fall into two categories, those for uses that fall above the OHWM and those that are located either waterward of the OHWM or within marshes, bogs or swamps as designated pursuant to WAC 173-22.
 The latter have an additional requirement to meet such "[t]hat the public rights of navigation and use of the shorelines will not be adversely affected by the granting of the variance."
 5